 - Looking at gauges

-Before setting off on the test drive, we’ll need to pay close attention to the driver’s display.
-In particular, we’ll need to check the following warning lights and how they perform with the ignition on and when the engine is running.
+Before setting off on the test drive, we must pay close attention to the driver’s display.
+In particular, we’ll need to check the following warning lights and their performance with the ignition on and when the engine is running.